CloudNative-OracleAPAC/CloudNative-VBCS/PART_2.md

 ![alt text](resources/images/ui/30.png "Logo Title Text 1")

 #### 2. Adding seperator line
-> What we will start with is to place a header and a seperator line on to you main application page.
+> What we will start with is to place a header and a seperator line onto the main application page.

 ![alt text](resources/images/ui/31.png "Logo Title Text 1")